CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured-analysis.md

   - title: Featured Analysis
     short_desc: >
       Boston is a growing and thriving city, whose residents need new and expanded services.
-Throuhgh data-driven initiatives, other planning efforts, the Walsh Administration has identified new areas for investment in key areas highlighted below.
+Through data-driven initiatives, other planning efforts, the Walsh Administration has identified new areas for investment in key areas highlighted below.
     sidebar_menu: true